community-led-design/kit/src/collections/case-studies/being-studio-co-design-case-study.md

 Learn more about the project on the [project wiki page](https://fluidproject.atlassian.net/wiki/spaces/fluid/pages/11588836/BEING+Futures+Project).

+{% figure "/assets/media/being-co-design-screen-cap-1.png", "A screen-capture of a zoom meeting showing 9 individual participants in rectangles, some with their faces showing and with various backgrounds, all with their names blocked out except for Dana and Michelle.
+One rectangle shows framed artwork on the wall and another reveals a closeup of a collaged artwork that shows balloons, part of a spaceship, and the text &quot;PLANET BEING FUTURES&quot;.
+The Zoom caption reads&quot;Connected?
+Yep.
+Great.&quot;." %}
+Figure 1.
+A screen capture of an online co-design workshop.
+{% endfigure %}

 Figure 1.
 A screen capture of an online co-design workshop.

 ## Co-design Overview